 There may be a conflict with members of the local population who presently use the site for hiking or snowmobiling activities.
 The shoreline of the Humber River will not be affected by the project or construction activities.
-An alternative Route for snowmobilers will be identified and developed by RTGO Developers Inc.

 3.3 Occupations